fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9e.md

 ### Omit with unions

 An important point concerning unions is that, when you use them with *Omit* to exclude a property, it works in a possibly unexpected way.
-Suppose we want to remove the *id* from each *Entry*.
+Suppose that we want to remove the *id* from each *Entry*.
 We could think of using

 ```js
 Omit<Entry, 'id'>